The all mentor/instructor BBQ and workshop has been rescheduled for Friday September 26th.

 10 students particpated in Mission Bit 'pilot' middle school program at James Lick

 Mission Bit launched its summer paid internship program

 Mission Bit's student body was comprised of 36% females, 31% latinos and 8% african-americans

 Mission Bit's plans for the Fall 2014 semester, include:

-10 classes with roughly 1/3 being hosted by San Francisco tech companies.
+8 classes including 2 being hosted by San Francisco tech companies.